 Seek advice if your baby’s growth starts to move upwards or downwards from their centile line in their red book.
 Always go on at least 2 different measurements on two different dates spaced several weeks apart as babies are notoriously difficult to measure in length and a full bladder can make the difference of several hundred grams in weight!

 Ask for guidance from your Health Visitor if your baby’s milk intake increases or decreases dramatically from the week before.
-She may be coming down with a bug.
+They may be coming down with a bug.

 If your baby’s food intake is nowhere near the portion sizes suggested in my guide, you might want to talk to a Registered Dietitian.
-It may be that she simply loves her milk feeds and just isn't learning her hunger cues.
+It may be that they simply love their milk feeds and just aren’t learning her hunger cues.

 You will also need to talk to a professional for nutritional advice if they haven’t progressed from purees onto more complex textures and finger foods because experiencing more challenging textures are crucial to help with development including learning to talk.

 Your health visitor or GP can refer you to an NHS dietitian or you can book in with a private practice paediatric dietitian who works on my team here.